 Auto Negotiation Select Enable (default) or Disable to enable or disable Auto-Negotiation on the port.
 Auto-Negotiation allows a port to advertise its transmission rate, duplex mode, and flow control settings to other ports.
-If you are using an SFP module on a port, Auto Negotiation for that port should be set to Disable.

 Current Auto Negotiation (Read-only) The port's current Auto-Negotiation status.